BitcoinDesign/Guide/guide/transactions/structure-and-lifecycle.md

    height = 900
 %}

-So you can think of a wallet as an edtior and viewer for transaction files — which may also allow you to publish (broadcast) when its ready.
+So you can think of a bitcoin wallet or application as both an edtior and viewer for transaction files — some applications may also allow you to publish or broadcast the transaction when preparation is done.

-There are a few settings you can set on the transaction
+Here are a few things you can set configure for a transaction:

 - **Locktime** — You can use locktime to make sure that the transaction is not mined until a specific block number, or a point in time[^3].
 - **Replace by Fee** — see [speeding up / canceling](#speeding-up--canceling)

 ### Adding Payments

 There can be multiple payments within a transaction — at minimum all that is required by the user is to enter the destination address and the amount.
+These payments become UTXOs for whomever controls the private key of the addresses once the transaction gets confirmed.

 {% include picture.html
    image = "/assets/images/transactions/tx-add-payment.svg"